Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Domain-decoupled Physics-informed Neural Networks for Surrogate Modelling

 A simple simulated trajectory was used to determine the viable range of states, which is used to normalize the states and control inputs to a range of $[-1,1]$ and to define the sampling space for the collocation points.
 During one training epoch, $10^6$ collocation points were evaluated in batches of $n_\ind{batch} = 1000$~points.
 For the states, these are sampled from a normal distribution with a standard deviation of $\sigma = 0.5$, while for the inputs and the bending compliance, Latin hypercube sampling was used.
 The physics loss is implemented using the implicit state equation \eqref{eq.numerics.implicit_state_space_model} with the bending compliance as an additional input.
 The next state $\hat{\bs{x}}$ as the output of the \ac{ddpinn} and the altered bending compliance $\Tilde{c}_\ind{b}$ are inserted into the modified implicit state-space model $\Tilde{\bs{c}}_j(\hat{\bs{x}},\bs{x}_0,t_\ind{s},\bs{u}_0,\Tilde{c}_\ind{b})$ to calculate the physics loss

-To obtain the inputs of \eqref{eq.numerics.implicit_state_space_model} from the inputs shown in \eqref{eq_physics_loss}, the state's time derivative $\dot{\bs{x}}$ is calculated using the analytic differentiation of the ansatz function, while the gravitational and pneumatic loads $\bs{\zeta}_\ind{grav},\bs{\zeta}_\ind{pneu}$ are calculated using the respective functions of the physics model described in \sect{sec_cosserat_model}.
+To obtain the inputs of \eqref{eq.numerics.implicit_state_space_model} from the inputs shown in \eqref{eq_physics_loss}, the state's time derivative $\dot{\bs{x}}$ is calculated using the analytic differentiation of the ansatz function, while the gravitational and pneumatic loads $\bs{\zeta}_\ind{grav},\bs{\zeta}_\ind{pneu}$ are calculated using the respective functions of the physics model from \sect{sec_cosserat_model}.

 For training in PyTorch, the optimizer ADAM was used in combination with learning rate scheduling, employing a patience of $75$~epochs and a reduction factor of $0.5$.
 Prior to hyperparameter optimization, various sampling frequencies in the range of $[50, 200]$\,Hz were tested to identify the minimum frequency that still ensures good convergence.
-A relatively low sampling frequency is desirable, as the computation time of the MPC must remain below the sampling time to enable real-time operation.
-Additionally, a larger sampling time benefits the prediction of long time horizons with fewer prediction steps.
+A high sampling time is desirable, as the computation time of the MPC must remain below the sampling time to enable real-time operation.
+Additionally, it benefits the prediction of long time horizons with fewer prediction steps.
 In consideration of these factors, a sampling frequency of \SI{70}{Hz} was selected.